OUR MISSION STATEMENT

 For the safety of our pupils, the school gates will be opened at 3:10pm.
 Please do not arrive at school before this as you will not be admitted.
 The car park gate and pedestrian gate on West Villa Road are always open as these are used by parents collecting and bringing Nursery children.

 Every lunchtime there is a rota of supervised activities for the children to participate in.
-This minimises problems during the lunch hour.

 Termly Organisation and Holidays

 During the year there will be an additional five days holiday when the school will be closed for Staff Training.
+Please select the 'Parents' tab for more details.

 Taking holidays during term-time is not authorised as a break from school can be very disruptive for your child.
 Continuity is very important if your child is to experience a full curriculum.
 Please see the school's Attendance Policy for more details.